Midwest Director / National Women's Entrepreneurship Director

 Rachel Shanklin manages Small Business Majority’s outreach, education and policy efforts in the state of Georgia by building and maintaining strategic partnerships, educating businesses throughout the state on key issues, and working on statewide policy efforts.
 Rachel is passionate about advancing policy to enable small business owners to create quality jobs in Georgia and to increase access to financial services and equity for entrepreneurs.

 Prior to joining Small Business Majority, Rachel worked as a flight attendant for Delta Air Lines while working concurrently as the Government Affairs Manager for the Independent Insurance Agents of Georgia and the Georgia Alliance of Community Hospitals.
 During her undergraduate career at the University of Georgia, she interned as a policy and research analyst for the Georgia State Senate, the Georgia Department of Public Health and the Office of the Georgia Lieutenant Governor.
 Rachel also has professional experience in grassroots advocacy and political campaigns.Contact Rachel »

 Digital Communications & IT Director

-Lindsey Vigoda manages Small Business Majority’s outreach and education efforts in Colorado.
-Using her social work skills, Lindsey builds and fosters strong relationships with communities, business organizations and small business owners throughout the state.
+Lindsey Vigoda directs Small Business Majority’s outreach, policy and fundraising efforts in Colorado.
+Using her social work skills, Lindsey builds and maintains strong relationships with small business communities throughout the state, focusing on key policy issues.
+Previously, she served as Colorado Outreach Manager, coordinating the organization's education and small business outreach across the state.

 Prior to joining Small Business Majority, Lindsey worked on Colorado’s successful Proposition 111 campaign, which capped the interest rates of predatory payday loans in the state.
 While working towards her Master of Social Work at the University of Denver, Lindsey conducted policy research for a statewide policy tank that focused on economic justice.